 You can add self doming resin to the top of laser cut pieces to make a huge variety of colours, patterns, and finishes.
 In this tutorial, we show you an example using ink and glitter – but the options for this technique are limitless.
 Use this method with different colours, and with other mediums like pressed flowers and patterned paper to create anything that you can imagine!

 What You’ll Need:

-- A pack of Silhouette Charms in clear acrylic (either from our Templates Shop, or a Custom Silhouette), with no holes, already peeled.
+- Your favourite shapes in clear acrylic (either from our range of shapes, or order some custom shapes here), with no holes, already peeled.

 - Ranger Archival Ink Re-Inker

 - Loose glitter (we had some make-up glitter handy from The Makeup Wardrobe)

 - A scrap piece of card (to work on)

 - Optional: Butane lighter or Isopropyl Alcohol in a misting bottle

 - A marker (any type, for marking where to drill holes)

 - A scrap piece of wood (to drill into)